smpanaro/ue-speaker-app/README.md

 #  ue-roll-control

-iOS app for the UE Roll bluetooth speaker that adds Siri Shortcuts support.
+iOS app for the UE Roll bluetooth speaker that adds Siri Shortcuts support so you can turn your speaker on and off hands-free.

+## ⚠️ Disclaimer ⚠️
+There's a real chance you destroy your speaker.
+Continue at your own risk.

 ## Features
 - Turn the speaker on/off from the app (same as the official app)